Rogue access points can disrupt wireless LAN operations by hijacking legitimate clients and using plain-text or other denial-of-service

 by using the rogue report that is received by the controller

-All rogues that are marked as friendly or contained state (due to auto or rule or manual) are stored

-  in the flash memory of
+All rogues that are marked as friendly or contained state (due to auto or rule or manual) are stored in the flash memory of

-  Release 7.4 to 7.6 or later versions, you need to delete all rogue APs and rogue adhoc from the
+from the Release 7.4 to 7.6 or later versions, you need to delete all rogue APs and rogue adhoc from the controller

-  controller and then start

-  A FlexConnect AP (with rogue detection enabled) in the connected mode takes the containment list
+A FlexConnect AP (with rogue detection enabled) in the connected mode takes the containment list from the controller

-  from the controller.
-If

 When the FlexConnect AP moves to a standalone mode, the following tasks are performed:

-  the FlexConnect AP is connected to), then containment gets started if auto contain SSID was enabled
+that the FlexConnect AP is connected to), then containment gets started if auto contain SSID was enabled from the

-  from the controller before

-  When the standalone FlexConnect AP moves back to the connected mode, then the following tasks are
+When the standalone FlexConnect AP moves back to the connected mode, then the following tasks are performed:

-  performed:

 The rogue detector AP fails to co-relate and contain the wired rogue AP on a 5Mhz channel because the MAC address of the rogue

 AP for WLAN, LAN, 11a radio and 11bg radio are configured with a difference of +/-1 of the rogue BSSID.
 In the 8.0 release,